srtamrakar/python-logger/README.md

 # NeatLogger
-Convenient wrapper for logging python applications into files with desired separation intervals.
+Convenient wrapper for logging python applications, in the desired format, into the files with desired separation intervals.

-*Note*: Methods to initialize and terminate logging during `multiprocessing` is referenced from [multiprocessing-logging](https://github.com/jruere/multiprocessing-logging).

 ## Install with pip